rubenkaiser/serverless-offline-eventBridge/README.md

 Checkout the documentation for AWS eventbridge in serverless framework and the AWS SDK for publishing and subscribing to events.

-Scheduled events are also partially supported as of 1.3.2 (only cron, rate events are coming soon).
-The cron job must be provided fully as shown in the example below.
+Scheduled events are also supported.
 When a cron fires the event object that is sent along is an empty object.

 A simple example configuration in serverless with a Lambda function that publishes an event and a Lambda that subscribes to the event.